 So how much do you just “set aside” for taxes?

 When your family is hungry or your child needs a doctor’s visit, do you still “set aside” a certain amount of money from your income and just pretend that it’s not there when it’s so urgently needed?

 Most people decide in these types of situations that the IRS can wait and they’ll deal with whatever comes at tax time.

 Home-based businesses are a bit trickier when it comes to taxes.
-You need to keep track of all receipts relating to the business, records of all sales as well as inventory and how much all of that cost.
+You need to keep track of all receipts relating to the business, records of all sales as well as inventory, and how much all of that costs.

 Don’t ever assume that you know everything you need to know regarding taxes.
 It’s definitely better to pay out a little money for accurate filing than risk messing things up.